cfpb/design-system/docs/pages/data-visualization-1.md

 layout: variation
 section: guidelines
 eyebrow: Data visualization
-description: "Data visualization can be an excellent way to increase understanding of information and make comparisons of data.
-Using visuals to convey meaning and tell stories can engage the user and create a memorable experience. "
+description: 'Data visualization can be an excellent way to increase understanding of information and make comparisons of data.
+Using visuals to convey meaning and tell stories can engage the user and create a memorable experience. '
 variation_groups:
   - variation_group_name: Types
     variation_group_description: >-